walterbender/Syllabi/wearables.md

 * Where are the most valuable opportunities for wearables to make a business impact?
 * What present-day technologies present opportunities for leveraging?
-* What technolgoies on the horizon present future opportunies that should be considered?
+* What technologies on the horizon present future opportunities that should be considered?

 <p align="center">